Dynamic Wetting by Concentrated Granular Suspensions: Introduction

-Suspension rheology describes the microscopic interactions between particles.
-It manifests as alterations in the macroscopic properties, such as variations in viscosity or the emergence of a yield stress fluid.
-In oscillatory rheological measurements, the storage modulus ($G^{\prime}$) indicates the strength of inter-particle forces and the network structure formed by the particles, which can sustain elastic deformations over short timescales.
-The loss modulus ($G^{\prime \prime}$), alternatively referred to as the viscous modulus, describes the suspension's ability to flow and reflects the energy dissipated as the suspended particles move relative to each other and the fluid \citep{mezger2020rheology}.
-Force-carrying contacts in hard sphere suspensions can give rise to a considerable storage modulus.
-The zero-shear viscosity can increase significantly, inducing yield stress.
-Yield stress has been a widely debated subject \citep{otsuki2018coupling}, \citep{li2020numerical}.
-A simple definition is the stress below which a material does not flow, but the reality is that the transition from rest to flow is often more complicated, and cannot always be described by a single stress value.
-Suspension particles form physical contacts, this leads to the formation of particle networks and clusters spanning the entire sample.
+In oscillatory measurements, the storage modulus ($G^{\prime}$) represents the in-phase (elastic) component of the material response, corresponding to the energy reversibly stored during cyclic deformation.
+Conversely, the loss modulus ($G^{\prime \prime}$) corresponds to the out-of-phase (viscous) component, quantifying the energy dissipated as heat through internal friction as particles and fluid elements experience relative motion~\citep{mezger2020rheology}.
+In hard-sphere suspensions, $G^{\prime}$ arises from transient particle cages or force-bearing contacts.
+However, such elastic behaviour is significant only at high volume fractions and within small strain amplitudes that preserve the particle structure.
+At larger strains or lower concentrations, cage structures yield, and the rheology is dominated by viscous dissipation rather than elastic storage.
+Although yield-stress is commonly defined as the threshold below which a material does not flow, this transition is often complex and not captured by a single stress value~\citep{otsuki2018coupling, li2020numerical, ahujaTwoStepYielding2020}.
 The nature of these contacts, including their strength and geometry, can affect the transmission of forces between these force-carrying particles.
-The dynamic yield stress ($\sigma_y^d$), refers to the constant steady-state stress observed at low shear rates.
-At stress levels below that value, some slow creeping motion might still be possible but the corresponding viscosities can become extremely large.
+The dynamic yield-stress ($\sigma_y^d$) refers to the constant steady-state stress observed at low shear rates; below this, some slow creeping motion might still be possible, but the corresponding viscosities can become extremely large.

-In summary, considering suspensions as a combination of particles and carrier liquid rather than a single phase provides us the complete picture to explain the non-Newtonian phenomena observed.
-Other studies examining the correlation between rheology and suspension microstructure suggest that merely considering viscosity as a function of volume fraction is insufficient to fully understand suspension behaviour.
-Particularly at higher particle volume fractions, it's crucial to account for shear-induced structures within the suspension \citep{10.1063/5.0153614}, and detailed microscopic analysis is necessary for a comprehensive understanding.
+In summary, considering suspensions as a combination of particles and carrier liquid rather than a single phase provides us with the complete picture to explain the non-Newtonian phenomena observed~\citep{morrisReviewMicrostructureConcentrated2009}.
+Other studies examining the correlation between rheology and suspension microstructure suggest that merely considering viscosity as a function of volume fraction is insufficient to fully understand suspension behaviour~\citep{edensShearStressDependence2021, singhStressactivatedConstraintsDense2022, 10.1063/5.0153614}.
+Particularly at higher particle volume fractions, it's crucial to account for shear-induced structures within the suspension.